-Course outcomes (CO).
-It the end of the course, the student will be use to: CO1 know about different atom model and will be able to differentiate different atomic systems, different coupling schemes and their interactions with magnetic and electric fields.
+Course tropy about dies.
+COI know about different atom model and will be able to differentiate different atomic systems, different coupling schemes and their interactions with magnetic and electric fields.
 CO2 Have gained ability to apply the techniques of microwave and infrared spectroscopy to elucidate the structure of molecules.
 CO3 Be able to apply the principle of Raman spectroscopy and its applications in the different field of science & Technology.
 CO4 To become familiar with different resonance spectroscopic techniques and its applications.
 CO5 To find solutions to problems related different spectroscopic systems.

-Unit I- Atomic Spectra: Quantum States of an electron in an atom, Hydrogen Spectrum, Spin-orbit interaction and fine structure, Term symbols, equivalent and non equivalent electrons, spectra of alkali elements, Normal and anomalous Zeeman effect, Paschen-Back effect, Stark effect, LS and JJ Couplings, hyperfine structure, line broadening mechanisms
+Unit 1- Atomic Spectra: Quantum States of an electron in an atom, Hydrogen Spectrum, Spinorbit interaction and fine structure, Term symbols, equivalent and non equivalent electrons, spectra of alkali elements, Normal and anomalous Zeeman effect, Paschen-Back effect, Stark effect, LS and JJ Couplings, hyperfine structure, line broadening mechanisms